jcm2606/HalcyonShaders/BUFFERS.md

 * colortex0 is a HDR colour buffer, and as such contains values > 1.0.

 # colortex1
 First gbuffer.
-Stores information regarding to the surfaces in the scene.
+Stores information pertaining to the surfaces in the scene.

 Format: RGB32F.